robertpatel28/PyQt-Dev-Work/README.md

 # PyQt-Dev-Work

-# 📘 BUS 444 – System Design & Implementation Coursework
+# 📘 BUS 442 – Information Systems Development
 This repository contains hands-on development work completed as part of **BUS 442: Information Systems Development** at NC State University.
 The course focused on applying software design principles using Python, Java, and UI frameworks such as PyQt6, with an emphasis on modular design, event-driven programming, and real-world project simulations.

 ---